There are so many compounds with benzene rings. Benzene rings are called aromatics, and compounds with a benzene ring are aromatic compounds.

 The alkyl chain of the benzene ring is ortho-para oriented.
-This leads to the formation of compounds with alkyl chain substituents in the ortho or para position.
+This leads to the formation of compounds with alkyl chain substituents in the ortho and para positions.

 This situation can be avoided by increasing the amount of benzene.
-If the benzene is present in excess rather than the compound formed by alkylation, the reagent is more likely to react with the benzene.
+When benzene is present in excess, the reagent has a higher probability of reacting with benzene than the compound produced by alkylation.
 As a result, the synthesis of polysubstituted benzene is avoided.

 Acylation to Benzene Rings: Friedel-Crafts Acylation